AMC Custom Audience For Sponsored Ads: The Ultimate Guide

 Previously, AMC audiences could only be activated through Amazon DSP campaigns.
 While this allowed for some level of refined, programmatic targeting, there was still a gap in the funnel, especially when it came to reaching shoppers as they moved further down the funnel towards the point of purchase or repeat interactions.

 Meanwhile, Sponsored Ads worked a bit differently.
 Traditionally, advertisers relied heavily on bidding for high-traffic keywords as search has always been the main way shoppers navigate Amazon.
-The strategy was simple.
-Targeting those keywords so your product appears when purchase intent is at its peak.
+The strategy was simple: target those keywords so your product appears when purchase intent is at its peak.

 But this approach had limitations, it often meant chasing broad, high volume search terms without knowing who was actually seeing your ad or how close they were to converting.